code-with-zeeshan/universal-translation-system/web/universal-translation-sdk/README.md

 ## Features
 - Config-driven language and vocabulary management (see `data/config.yaml`)
 - Edge encoding (where supported), cloud decoding (privacy-preserving)
+- **WebAssembly implementation** for faster, more efficient encoding
 - Dynamic vocabulary packs (download only what you need)
 - Coordinator integration for load balancing and health checks
 - Prometheus metrics for monitoring